 Microsoft Lync VDI plug-in migration to Optimization Pack

-Citrix and Microsoft collaborated on a “version 2” architecture for delivering the Skype for Business client from XenApp and XenDesktop.
-This collaboration culminated in the RealTime Optimization Pack 2.0 release in December 2015 and a corresponding update to the Skype for Business client.
+Citrix and Microsoft collaborated on a “version 2” architecture for delivering the Skype for Business client from Citrix Virtual Apps and Desktops.
+This collaboration culminated in both the RealTime Optimization Pack 2.0 release in December 2015 and a corresponding update to the Skype for Business client.
 Previously, Microsoft promoted a “version 1” solution consisting of a Citrix Receiver for Windows plug-in called the VDI plug-in.

 The Lync 2013 client version 15.0.4859.1002 (released in September 2016) includes an enhancement to support co-residency of the Lync VDI plug-in with the RealTime Media Engine 2.2.
 This enhancement assists migration.
 The migration procedure:

-- Apply all the latest updates for the Lync/Skype for Business client on the XenDesktop server and for the Lync VDI plug-in on the users Windows devices.
+- Apply all the latest updates for the Lync/Skype for Business client on the Citrix Virtual Desktops server.
+Apply all the updates for the Lync VDI plug-in on the users Windows devices.
 Migration support is available only with the latest updates for both components.
 Ensure that the client is running in Skype for Business UI mode.
 This version of the Optimization Pack supports only this mode.

 - Deploy this version of the RealTime Media Engine on the endpoints in parallel with the Lync VDI plug-in.
 At this point, the Lync VDI plug-in is still used for audio/video calls.

-- Deploy the RealTime Connector for Skype for Business on the XenDesktop server.
+- Deploy the RealTime Connector for Skype for Business on the Citrix Virtual Desktops server.
 At this point, the system switches to using the Optimization Pack for audio/video calls.

 - Uninstall the Lync VDI plug-in from the Windows devices.